puppetlabs/puppet-strings/COMMITTERS.md

 **base branch** - A branch in Git that contains an active history of changes and will eventually be released using semantic version guidelines.
-The branch named `master` will always exist as a base branch.
+The branch named `main` will always exist as a base branch.

-**master branch** - The branch where new functionality that and bug fixes are merged.
+**main branch** - The branch where new functionality that and bug fixes are merged.

 **security** - Where critical security fixes are merged.
 These change sets